 Step 3: Disassemble the Tree

 If your tree comes apart in sections, start at the top of the tree and lift each section off the one below it until the tree is completely disassembled.
 If you have a pre-lit tree, be careful to disconnect each section of lights as you go.
 Flatten each section of the tree for easier storage by gently pushing the branches up and in toward the center of the tree.
 If every branch of your tree comes off individually, bundle each color-coded section separately with a piece of twine to make reassembly easier.

 Step 4: Bag and Box

 Place each section of the tree into a tree storage bag.
 Start by putting the center pole into the bag, making sure the pointed end that goes into the tree stand is capped or facing the center of the bag, so it doesn't rip a hole in the bottom.
 Then place the stand itself in the bag followed by the branches.
 Close the bag to keep out dust, dirt and critters and then place the sealed bag in the tree's original box or a plastic tote.
 This will keep the tree from being squished and losing its shape while in storage.

 - Consider washing your tree skirt and placing it in the tree bag to keep it free of dust and dirt.

 - If your tree is heavy, place the tree bag in the box empty and bring the pieces of the tree to the bag rather than filling the bag and then moving it, or consider buying a tree bag with wheels for easier maneuverability.

 Store your tree away from direct sunlight in a temperature between 40 and 90 degrees Fahrenheit.
 White, frosted and flocked trees are especially sensitive to temperature and humidity.
-Store them in a dry area that remains a consistent temperature year-round, such as a finished basement.
+Store them in a dry area that remains a consistent temperature year-round, such as a finished basement, attic, or attached garage.